-Starting in the 1920s with the Festival of Performing Arts, Cheltenham is now synonymous with festivals – music (1945), literary (1949), jazz (1996) and science (2002) - which attract world-renowned writers, musicians, politicians, even astronauts, pulling in hundreds of thousands of people ever year.
-The town welcomes 250,000 people, alone, during the week of the Cheltenham Festival.
+Starting in the 1920s with the Festival of Performing Arts, Cheltenham is now synonymous with festivals – music (1945), literary (1949), jazz (1996) and science (2002) - which attract world-renowned writers, musicians, politicians, even astronauts, pulling in hundreds of thousands of people ever year; including 250,000 people during the week of the Cheltenham Festival.

-Next Spring, the town’s reputation for Festivals is further established when the Cheltenham International Film Festival (CIFF) opens on 27th May 2019 running for six days through 1st June 2019.
-The CIFF is dedicated to screening the films of first and second-time directors (in competition); to discover and support filmmakers early in their career.
+The town’s reputation for Festivals is further established when the Cheltenham International Film Festival (CIFF) opens on 27th May 2019, running for six days through 1st June 2019.
+The CIFF is dedicated to screening in competition the films of emerging directors from around the world with the aim to discover and support filmmakers early in their career.

 Attaching the name/brand 'Cheltenham' to a film which has been selected to be screened at the Festival or wins one of the category awards will add status and prestige to a film.